GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 That's right...

-A few days ago — on the same day me and Akiho were in the hangar with Misa-nee — I went to her, asking whether she could do me that one favour.
+A few days ago—on the same day me and Akiho were in the hangar with Misa-nee—I went to her, asking whether she could do me that one favour.
 Even so, I haven't revealed Misa-nee's request to Frau yet.

 <div class="text-quoted">“Wh-Where's the original at, anyway?”</div>